jbcoe/value_types/DRAFT.md

     `indirect` using the specified allocator with `*other` used as an rvalue.

-23. _[Note: The use of this function may require that `T` be a complete type dependent on behavour of the allocator. — end note]_
+23. _[Note: The use of this function may require that `T` be a complete type dependent on behavior of the allocator. — end note]_

 #### X.Y.4 Destructor [indirect.dtor]